The Hampton Roads Community Foundation has many goals for southeastern Virginia region and its people.

 But two are at the top:

-- Helping residents lead good lives today while planning for an even better future.
+- Helping residents lead good lives today and even better lives in the future.

-- Connecting charitable residents with important causes and organizations to make a positive difference.
+- Connecting charitable residents with causes and organizations to help create a thriving community with opportunity for all.

-The community foundation has many ways to achieve these goals.
-Among them are stewarding charitable funds, advising generous people, running a robust grants program, equipping nonprofit staff members to excel and providing college scholarships.
+The community foundation achieves these goals by stewarding charitable funds, running a robust grants program, equipping area nonprofit staff members to excel and providing college scholarships.
 Each of these are key components to long-lasting impact on the lives of Hampton Roads residents.

 But sometimes a leadership initiative is the best approach

-The community foundation is not afraid to take "deep dives" into impact work and initiatives that may take years of effort to accomplish.
-We often team up with our other community leaders, funders, nonprofits and government agencies as well as our own donors.
-Our role is often as a convener, collaborator, "incentivizer" and funder.
-Thanks to our community partners and generous unrestricted, field-of-interest and donor-advised fundholders, we are able to:
+The community foundation is not afraid to take "deep dives" into impact that can take years to accomplish with help from multiple partners.
+Our role is as a convener, collaborator, "incentivizer" and funder to help:

 - identify pressing regional issues